ken-duck/example_java_project/README.md

 ### Relocation

 This project is a test case for generating a relocation POM for an existing project.

+### Sigstore

+This projext is a test case for publishing with sigstore signatures.

 ### Snapshot